opatiny/chemexper-internship-workbook/variousIT/github/github.md

 **Note:** You will still be prompted for your credentials the first time you use this.

+## Conventional commits

+"Conventional commits" is basically a standard syntax for commit messages.
+You basically add a prefix to your message.
+These are the one we use:
+- `BREAKING CHANGE:` when you add a breaking change to the API
+- `feat:` when you add a new feature
+- `fix:` when you fix a bug
+- `chore:` when you update stuff, like package.json, or fix syntax
+- `docs:` when adding some documentation
+- `test:` when writing a new test case
+- `refactor:` when you move things around

 ## js-docs: Where to put the JS-docs in GitHub

 Use the [cheminfo-tools](../../js/npmDevPackages) package to generate the docs.